Skip to main content

 Lynn Rose

-Lynn Rose is an affiliate associate professor in the UW School of Pharmacy and a founding member of the UW Institute of Translational Health Sciences, Drug and Device Advisory Committee, which advises academic investigators on the regulatory requirements for product development.
+Lynn Rose is an affiliate associate professor in the UW School of Pharmacy and a founding member of the Drug and Device Advisory Committee at the UW Institute of Translational Health Sciences, which advises academic investigators on the regulatory requirements for product development.
 She was previously a senior executive in the biomedical industry, where she was responsible for preclinical, clinical and regulatory programs.
 This experience included participation on multiple drug development teams, two of which resulted in marketed products for the treatment of cystic fibrosis and two for hemostasis.
 Rose has expertise in biomedical products, clinical protocols, the development of regulatory strategies and the management of regulatory submissions to federal authorities.
-Her research experience is in the field of immunology, with an emphasis on autoimmunity, infectious disease and immune-oncology.
+Her research experience is in the field of immunology, with an emphasis on autoimmunity, infectious disease and immuno-oncology.
 Rose earned her doctorate in immunology from the University of Geneva, Switzerland.

 mshawish@uw.edu